virgesmith/neworder/docs/examples/option.md

 [py 0/4] vega 10bp=0.033892
 ```

-Note that the order of the output will vary, and log messages may even get scrambled.
+Note that the order of the output will vary, and log messages may even get intermingled.